-While a Bodhisattva has a set of precepts, the Marines also live by their own known as: Honor, Courage, and Commitment.
-Honor has a very strong place in Marine culture:
+While a Bodhisattva has a set of precepts, the Marines also live by their own known as Honor, Courage, and Commitment.
+Honor has an extraordinarily strong place in Marine culture:

 A code of personal integrity, honor guides those who do the right thing when no one is looking.
 It is not only a duty, but also a distinction, as those who possess honor are held in honor.
 It’s found in one’s beliefs, but exhibited through one’s actions.
 Marines are held to the highest of standards, ethically and morally.
 Marines are expected to act responsibly in a manner befitting the title they’ve earned.

-The Marine motto “Semper Fedelis” means “Always Faithful”, and are they ever…especially with each other.
+The Marine motto “Semper Fidelis” means “Always Faithful” and are they ever…especially with each other.
 They realize that being a Marine, and the mission, is not something done alone.
-In-fact, you rarely will hear about “victories” with Marines, but about their greatest sacrifices.
+In fact, you rarely will hear about “victories” with Marines, but about their greatest sacrifices.

 A Marine will always follow the “no Marine left behind” core value.
 It doesn’t matter if they someone is injured (and going out to help them will mean you also will get shot), or those returning from battle who are prone to suicide, Marines never let each other go at it alone.